-Lox spread is a salmon and cheese cream spread that is often used as a bagel filling in cities like New York.
+Lox spread is a salmon and cream cheese spread that is often used as a bagel filling in cities like New York.
 It’s an easy recipe that will make any sandwich a culinary experience.

 This is a spread with a ton of personality.
 It has strong flavors that work so well and harmoniously.

 For one side we have the salmon that has a pungent flavor and that is the key ingredient.
 Then a drop of lemon juice and fresh chives to give freshness and finally a soft cream cheese to give the creamy body of a good lox spread.

 **Disclaimer: We are a participant in the Amazon Services LLC Associates Program.
 Some of our links are affiliate links

 Many people think that lox is a synonym for smoked salmon but that is not actually true.